 Once the storm has passed, ensure the system is safe before starting it back up.
 First, verify there are no indicators of damage and clean any debris from around the unit.
 Call Jack Nelson Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the unit.
 Once you’ve had an inspection by a professional, turn the HVAC system back on right away to help dry the home and prevent mold from getting into the system or ductwork.

-If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Jack Nelson Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Jack Nelson Service Experts Heating & Air Conditioning and learn about our membership plans to help keep your HVAC system in working order all year long.